-- The Silent People and Niittykahvila Café (for groups on request)
+- The Silent People’s Niittykahvila Café (opening on June 7th)

 HOW TO GET TO WILD TAIGA

-Finnair will start operating Helsinki-Kajaani flights in November, furhter information about flight schedules coming soon.
+DAT will start operating Helsinki-Kajaani flights in May 2021.
 The closest airports currently open are in Kuusamo, Kuopio and Oulu.
 Please be in touch with your ground handling supplier before booking flights to check which airport is closest for the pick-up.

 You can reach Kajaani (100 km from Kuhmo and Suomussalmi), Paltamo (95 km from Suomussalmi) and Nurmes (80 km from Kuhmo) by train.
 Further information about train connections from VR .